javascript-tutorial/server/README.md

 Again, that's for developing the server code itself, not writing the tutorial.

-# TroubleShooting
+# Troubleshooting

+If you have a very old copy of the English tutorial, please rename `1-js/05-data-types/09-destructuring-assignment/1-destructuring-assignment` to `1-js/05-data-types/09-destructuring-assignment/1-destruct-user`.

+Please ensure you have Node.js version 10+ (`node -v` shows the version).
-If something doesn't work – [file an issue](https://github.com/iliakan/javascript-tutorial-server/issues/new).

-Please mention OS and Node.js version.
+If it still doesn't work – [file an issue](https://github.com/iliakan/javascript-tutorial-server/issues/new).
+Please mention OS and Node.js version,

-Also please pull the very latest git code and install latest Node.js modules before publishing an issue.
+Please pull the very latest git code and install latest NPM modules before publishing an issue.

 --
 Ilya Kantor